DifFace: Blind Face Restoration with Diffused Error Contraction: Proposed Method

 \section{Proposed Method}

-In this section, we present our BFR method that exploits the image priors encapsulated in a pretrained diffusion model.
+In this section, we present the proposed BFR method \textit{DifFace} that exploits the image priors encapsulated in a pretrained diffusion model.
 To keep the notations consistent with Sec.~\ref{sec:preliminary}, we denote the LQ image and HQ image as $\bm{y}_0$ and $\bm{x}_0$.
 To restore the HQ image from its degraded counterpart, we aim at designing a rational posterior distribution of $p(\bm{x}_0|\bm{y}_0)$.